Grants and Funding

 WHAT DOES A BUDGET NEED TO LOOK LIKE?

 One of the most common mistakes is applications containing incorrect budgets.
 To assist in making this area a bit easier to understand, please refer to the help sheet.
-The Help sheet contains examples of what a budget might look like for your application.
+The Help sheet contains an example of what a budget might look like for your application.

 PAST RECIPIENTS